 This is low-carb cooking

-All of us in Team DietDoctor are thrilled to see so many visitors and new members here in the beginning of 2017.
+All of us in Team DietDoctor are thrilled to see so many visitors and new members here.
 Congratulations on the wonderful changes you’re about to make in you life!
 Regardless of what brought you here we want to empower you to revolutionize your health.

 But, what do you actually eat on low carb?
 You eat food.
 Real food.
 Delicious food.
 To be more specific, a meal often consists of a source of protein such as eggs, meat, poultry, fish or seafood.
 This is often served with vegetables and fat in a natural form, for example butter, olive oil or coconut oil.